Edinburgh's Radical Bookshop

 Dorian Ravenscroft, Natasha Pulley

-As Samhain creeps closer, join us to celebrate a night of queer polar horror with Dorian Ravenscroft and Natasha Pulley!
+As Samhain creeps closer, join us to celebrate a night of queer horror with Dorian Ravenscroft and Natasha Pulley!

-The book:
+The books:

 Eight years ago, HMS Melpomene met disaster on her search for the missing Franklin polar expedition.
 A tiny handful of survivors returned home against all odds; now, one of them is to be hanged for the murder of his wife and brother, a crime he claims no memory of committing.
 Among the spectators is ambitious London newsman, Harry Lambert, obsessed by the Melpomene story and the question of what could drive a hero of the Arctic to such an end.